curvednebula/curvednebula.com/src/cropvideo/README.md

 3. Drag the trim handles to select the part of the video to keep, or set either boundary to the playhead.
 4. Choose an aspect ratio such as 16:9, 1:1, 4:5, or 9:16.
 5. Keep the crop resolution, choose a long-edge preset, or enter a custom width and height.
-6. Select a frame rate and quality level, then choose **Save Video**.
+6. Select WebM, MKV, or MP4, set a frame rate and quality level, then choose **Save Video**.

 The editor previews only the selected time range with the same crop.
-Exported dimensions are kept even for broad WebM codec compatibility.
+Exported dimensions are kept even for broad codec compatibility.

-MP4, MOV, WebM, and MKV exports use a sequential Mediabunny decode pipeline instead of seeking separately for every output frame.
-AVI and compatibility exports use the same Mediabunny WebM writer, so every export path shares one maintained output pipeline.
+MP4, MOV, WebM, and MKV input files use a sequential Mediabunny decode pipeline instead of seeking separately for every output frame.
+AVI and compatibility exports use the same output writers, so every export path supports the selected format.

 ## Browser compatibility